advanta

 Executive Summary

 The Legal AI OS Blueprint closes by naming what an institutional function does next.
-Three instruments are available: the Free Baseline Diagnostic (self-assessment up to Band 4), the Executive Diagnostic with attestation (the only path to a certified Band 5 Defensible posture), and the advisory engagement framework that connects diagnosis to remediation.
+Three instruments are available: the Free Baseline Diagnostic (self-assessment up to Band 4), the Executive Diagnostic (the deepest assessment, the only path to Band 5 Defensible placement), and the advisory engagement framework that connects diagnosis to remediation.
 Closing the Blueprint with a defined operating cadence is what separates an institutional programme from an episodic AI project.

 Key Takeaways